dafny-lang/dafny/docs/_includes/Types.md

 Many classes have just
 one constructor or have a typical constructor.
-Therefore, Dafny allows one _anonymous constructor_, that is, a constructor whose name is essentially "" (an empty string).
+Therefore, Dafny allows one _anonymous constructor_, that is, a constructor whose name is essentially an empty string.
 For example:
 ```dafny
 class Item {
   constructor I(xy: int) // ...